iltommi/qdb-documentation/source/concepts/distribution.rst

     Distributed load
         The load is fairly and automatically distributed amongst the nodes of the cluster

+    Optimized replica usage
+        For reads, the nearest replica is used

     Automatic configuration
         Nodes organize themselves and exchange data as needed